πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 Open to a move in 12 months

 πŸ“ˆ Satisfied but mobile.
-Modal satisfaction is 8/10, yet ~72% are open to a job move within 12 months.
-Retention is a strategic challenge, not simply a pay problem.
+Modal satisfaction is 8/10, yet 69.3% plan to move roles within the next 12 months within 12 months.
+Retention cannot be taken for granted even in a happy workforce.

 Pay Currency Distribution